Female Reproductive Health

 1) What should I do if my period is late?

 Do not panic if your period is late.
 Menstrual cycles can range anywhere from 22 to 35 days.
 To begin with, chart your period dates consistently, sleep better, eat healthily, and de-stress.
-If the problem persists, reach out to a practitioner and a gynaecologist.
+If the problem persists, reach out to a health practitioner or a gynaecologist.

 2) Why is my period late?